Methods of free probability: 16a. Factors, subfactors

 Here the fact that the center is indeed a von Neumann algebra follows from the bicommutant theorem, which shows that the commutant of any $*$-algebra is a von Neumann algebra.
 Thus, the intersection $Z(A)=A\cap A'$ is indeed a von Neumann algebra.

-As already mentioned, Definition 15.5 comes somehow as something opposed to Theorem 15.4, the idea being that of axiomatizing the von Neumann algebras which are ``free'', with this meaning being as far as possible from the commutative ones.
-In what follows, we will mainly use this point of view on the factors, which fits our purposes.

-Before going further, let us mention however that there are some deeper reasons as well for the consideration of the factors, which among others fully justify the term ``factor'', coming from the following advanced theorem of von Neumann:
+Before going further, let us mention that, besides their intuitive freeness, there are some deeper reasons too for the consideration of factors, which among others fully justify the term ``factor'', coming from the following advanced theorem of von Neumann:

 \begin{theorem} Given a von Neumann algebra $A\subset B(H)$, if we write its center as

 then we have a decomposition as follows, with the fibers $A_x$ being factors:

 Moreover, in the case where $A$ has a trace, $tr:A\to\mathbb C$, this trace decomposes as